-All foods and beverages available for sale to students from school stores in non-HFC public schools must comply with the USDA's Smart Snacks nutrition standards (81 FR 50131).
-Beverages must also comply with any stricter requirements of the state beverage statute (C.G.S.
-Section 10-221q).
-In addition to these nutrition standards, school stores must comply with the following federal and state requirements:
+All foods and beverages available for sale to students from school stores on school premises in private schools and RCCIs must comply with the USDA's Smart Snacks nutrition standards (81 FR 50131).
+In addition to these nutrition standards, school stores must also comply with the following federal and state requirements:

-- Connecticut's statute requiring the sale of nutritious and low-fat foods (C.G.S.
-Section 10-221p); - Connecticut's state competitive foods regulations (Sections 10-215b-1 and 10-215b-23 of Regulations of Connecticut State Agencies); - the local educational agency's (LEA) school wellness policy, as required by the USDA's school wellness policy legislation (Section 4 of Public Law 108-265 and the Healthy, Hunger-Free Kids Act of 2010); and - the USDA's regulation for revenue from nonprogram foods (7 CFR 210.14 (f)).
+- Connecticut's state competitive foods regulations (Sections 10-215b-1 and 10-215b-23 of Regulations of Connecticut State Agencies); - the local educational agency's (LEA) school wellness policy, as required by the USDA's school wellness policy legislation (Section 4 of Public Law 108-265 and the Healthy, Hunger-Free Kids Act of 2010); and - the USDA's regulation for revenue from nonprogram foods (7 CFR 210.14 (f)).

-These federal and state requirements determine what and when foods and beverages may be sold or given to students from school stores in non-HFC public schools.
-They also regulate the accrual of income from sales of foods and beverages to students.
+These federal and state requirements determine what and when foods and beverages can be sold or given to students from school stores in private schools and RCCIs.
+They also address the accrual of income from sales of foods and beverages.

-• "Sales" means the exchange of a determined amount of money or its equivalent (such as coupons, tickets, tokens, and similar items) for foods and beverages.
-Sales also include programs and activities that charge a fee that includes the cost of foods and beverages provided to students, and activities that suggest a student donation in exchange for foods and beverages.
+"Sales" means the exchange of a determined amount of money (including the purchase of coupons, tickets, tokens, and similar items) for foods and beverages.
+Sales also include programs and activities that charge a fee that includes the cost of foods and beverages provided to students; and activities that suggest a student donation in exchange for foods and beverages.
 Under Connecticut's statutes and regulations for competitive foods, sales include coupons and similar items that are given to students (such as food rewards), and can be exchanged for certain foods and beverages.
-However, Smart Snacks does not apply when coupons and similar items are given to students.
+However, Smart Snacks does not apply to foods and beverages that can be obtained with coupons and similar items that are given to students.

-- "Giving" means that foods and beverages are provided free of any charge, contribution, or suggested donations; and without the exchange of tickets, coupons, tokens, and similar items to obtain foods and beverages. - "School premises" include all areas of the property under the jurisdiction of the local or regional board of education, the regional vocational-technical school system (Connecticut Technical Education and Career System (CTECS)), or the governing authority district or school.
+- "Giving" means that foods and beverages are provided free of any charge, contribution, or suggested donations; and without the exchange of tickets, coupons, tokens, and similar items to obtain foods and beverages. - "School premises" include all areas of the property under the jurisdiction of the local or regional board of education or the governing authority district or school.